nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     <summary>Click for Answer!</summary>
     <br/>
     <p>
-      <strong>Answer:</strong> In case you did'nt find it, the boss's daughter added <code>/cosmo</code> to the beer and wine VS manifests!
+      <strong>Answer:</strong> In case you didn't find it, the boss's daughter added <code>/cosmo</code> to the beer and wine VS manifests!
 Does <code>https://bar.example.com/cosmo</code> work as intended ?
     </p>
   </details><br/>